My Three Editing Styles | Raasch Photography

 Corporate sessions and headshots

-Weddings, when you want color accuracy with a polished editorial feel
+Weddings, when you want the most color accuracy with a polished editorial feel

 Any session where the priority is real life, rendered beautifully